 DHS further explains that it is not uncommon for human traffickers to use children to enter the U.S. and gain illegal entry with no fear of being detained.
 Here at the Familia America Immigration law firm, our best family immigration attorneys in Utah have received numerous calls from asylum seekers complaining that they were separated from their children at the border.

 If you have been separated from your children at the border, do not hesitate to speak to experienced attorneys in Salt Lake City or elsewhere in Utah.
-Call our offices at 801-656-9605 or fill out this contact form to get a free consultation.
+Call our offices at 801-656-9605 or fill out this contact form to get a consultation.
 Se habla Espanol.